auth0/docs/articles/policies/load-testing.md

 Note that Auth0 reserves the right to reject the load test request, or ask for modifications to the load test plans.
 ## How to request

-* Customers must file a load testing request in writing, via the [Auth0 support center](${env.DOMAIN_URL_SUPPORT}).
+* Customers must file a load testing request in writing, via the [Auth0 support center](${env.DOMAIN_URL_SUPPORT}), under the "Public Cloud Support Incident" issue type.
 * Requests must be filed at least two (2) weeks in advance of the desired test date.
 * Requests must be approved in writing before any load/performance testing is conducted.

-* Customers must have configured their own email provider within the Auth0 dashboard (Email -> Providers) before a load testing request will be approved.

 ## Test windows
 Approved load testing windows are subject to availability of testing windows on a first-come first-served basis.
 Customers are encouraged to submit requests well in advance of the 2-week advance notice period.